billgriffith/ibm-vpc-tutorial/README.md

 8. Repeat this section for the 5 other subnets in the Architecture diagram.
 9. Click the **VPC Layout** link and select your VPC in the drop-down.
 Click each subnet box and examine the subnet names, IP address ranges, data-center location, and public Gateway IP address.
 	![vpc layout](images/vpc_subnets.png)
-	* Notice how the subnets within a zone, use the same Public Gateway.
+	* Notice how the subnets within a zone use the same Public Gateway.

 ### 4. Create security groups for the Database tier.
 Network Interface Cards (NICs) within VSIs are attached to security groups and allow you to filter what traffic is allowed into the VSI.
 By default, all traffic is blocked, so you'll need to open up specific ports demanding on what services within the VSI you wish to expose to other computers.
 A really helpful feature is the ability to allow VSIs that are attached to other security groups to connect (e.g.  only allow the web-tier VSIs to connect to the db-tier VSIs.)
 You can read more about security groups [here](https://cloud.ibm.com/docs/vpc?topic=vpc-using-security-groups).